zchmielewska/actuaryr/cran-comments.md

 ## R CMD check --as-cran results

-There were no ERRORs, WARNINGs nor NOTEs.
+There were no ERRORs nor WARNINGss.
+There was 1 NOTE that this is a new submission.

 ## Resubmission comments